trunghng/trunghng.github.io/content/posts/reinforcement-learning/mbrl-lvm.md

 </ul>

 ## Dreamer
-Proposed by the same author of **PlaNet**, **Dreamer** improves the computational efficient of its predecessor by replacing the MPC planner by a policy network, which is learned simultaneously with a value network using actor-critic in latent space.
+Proposed by the same author of [PlaNet](#planet), **Dreamer** improves the computational efficient of its predecessor by replacing the MPC planner by a policy network, which is learned simultaneously with a value network using actor-critic in latent space.
 Specifically, Dreamer consists of three components, as illustrated in [Figure 7](#fig7), performed in parallel or interleaved:
 <ul class='number-list'>
 	<li>
 		<b>Dynamics learning</b>: learning the latent dynamics model from past experience to predict future rewards from actions and past observations.